 It is essential that books have another pair of eyes to look over them to check for any missed errors, to check their suitability for their desired audience and to suggest changes to things like content, tone and structure which might make the book be better perceived and thus sell more copies.
 Editors themselves are experts of their field (and are often writers themselves) and their input is essential.

-Learn more about the English languague thanks to English tutors and teachers.
+Learn more about the English languague thanks to good VCE English tutoring session with reputable tutors and teachers.